kedar-bhumkar/PAPA-frontend/replit.md

     - Hover directly over advice text to expand and view full content
     - Smooth 200ms transitions between truncated and expanded states
     - Uses direct hover (not group-hover) for reliable interaction
-  - Currency formatting: $ for US amounts, Rs for India amounts with toLocaleString() for comma separators
+  - Currency values: All amounts come pre-formatted from API with currency symbols ($, ₹), comma separators, and decimal places already included.
+No client-side formatting is applied.
 - Backend transformation layer that filters, sorts, and formats expense data
 - Clickable external links that open in new tabs.
 - Automatic CST timezone conversion for calendar events.